When will The Walking Dead season 11 be released? Is it the final season?

 The Walking Dead season 11 trailer

-We’re still a while away from the release of the series so no trailer is forthcoming just yet – but we’ll let you know as soon as one becomes available!
+We’re still a while away from the release of the season so no trailer is forthcoming just yet – but we’ll let you know as soon as one becomes available!

 Check out what else is on with our TV Guide.